Monika-After-Story/MonikaModDev/README.md

 ```

 For things more complicated than simple dialogue, consult the Ren'Py documentation available online.

+### "Lightweight" Format & Changes
+With the transition of MAS to the DDLCModTemplate, several things are being redone.

+#### DDLC Files Hooking
+Instead of being a standalone game, MAS will now work by hooking into DDLC's game files.
+This means you *must* have DDLC downloaded, and it is recommended you play through the entirety of DDLC before implementing the mod.
+DDLC can be downloaded for free from http://ddlc.moe

+#### Asset Removal
+With hooking into DDLC, several files have been removed to accomodate the [new guidelines by Team Salvato](http://teamsalvato.com/ip-guidelines/).
+Any files needed from the original gamae will already be included by hooking into the DDLC archives.
+New non-script assets needed for the mod should be placed in the mod_assets folder.

+*Files in the /game folder with the same name as those in DDLC's archives take precedence over the originals.
+To change specific variables or functions from a script without having to recreate it entirely, overrides.rpy can be used.*

  ### Join the conversation
  If you want to actively participate in contributing to/building this mod, [join the Discord server!](https://discord.gg/7P5DnJ4).
 You can also [follow us on twitter](https://twitter.com/MonikaAfterMod) for game updates, and a constant stream of our favorite Monika-related content from around the web.